Lilytreasure/WallFix/README.md

 This is  an application that allows you to set wallpapers from a wide range of wallpapers fetched from an API

-You will be aple to search  the image of your choice and set in your phone You will also be able to dowload images and save them in your device
+You will be aple to search  an image of your choice and set it  as a wallpaper in your android Device You will also be able to dowload images and save them in your device local storage

-Work in progress, for any question feel free to ask-if you would like me to add more features feel free
+Work in progress...